telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

         <span class="chart-type-item chart-type-stacked-bar " data-charttype="stacked-bar"></span>
 	</span>

-Note the `change-genre-sales-chart-type` class on the governing `&lt;span&gt;`, and the `chart-type-item` on the individual `&lt;span&gt;`.
+Note the `change-genre-sales-chart-type` class on the governing `<span>`, and the `chart-type-item` on the individual `<span>`.
 These classes are used to register click events that lead to the chart type changing.

 ###### Example